Takashiidobe/notes/src/books/game-programming-patterns/subclass-sandbox.md

 ```

 This lets us initialize the superpower base class and the derived class
 at different times.
-Let\'s create a helper function so we don\'t forget
+Let's create a helper function so we don't forget
 to initialize both at the same time.

 ```cpp